Mdabdullah3/Babur-Hut-Backend/readme.md

   "review" : "I'm using too (delete me)",

   # or for comment
-  "comment": "this is comments on product"
+  "comment": "this is comments on product",
+  "replyTo: "comment.id"
 }

 - POST {{origin}}/api/reviews